-The Melbourne Cup Carnival comes with strict race wear etiquette for both ladies and gents.
-The tradition stems from a very formal dress code handed down through the generations by racing clubs and their proud members.
+Our Melbourne Cup Carnival Style Guide – Spring Racing is just around the corner and it’s time to start planning your race day outfits!
+The 4 day Carnival comes with strict race wear etiquette for both ladies and gents, a tradition which stems from a very formal dress code handed down through the generations by racing clubs and their proud members.

 Dressing for the races isn’t the same as dressing for a nightclub!
 Oh no siree; getting dressed for Flemington means respecting the tradition of dressing smartly and appropriately for each of the race days.